 The results of the study will help to inform policy on violence and related issues in the Australian community in order to improve public health and safety.

-This survey will be conducted nationwide in June 2017.
+This survey will be conducted nationwide from June until October 2017.

 The survey is being conducted for the Department of Social Services (the Department) by a team of sub‑contractors from the University of Melbourne, the University of New South Wales, RMIT University and the Social Research Centre.